SkipyGroup/rpemotes/README.md

 - Thank you to [PNWParksFan](https://www.gta5-mods.com/users/PNWParksFan) for the custom props

+- Thank you to [AlbertThePrince](https://github.com/alberttheprince).
+While we may have our differences, you have fixed some underlying issues with the menu which have bothered me for many years.
+I just wish things didn't end up this way and that people could have contributed meaningful pull requests, however, I guess with everything being open source, so long as credit is visible, there isn't an issue. *(I have also credited you in the menu with a 'popcorn' hex colour.)*

-- Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.
+- Thank you to you, the community for providing translations and supporting the project throughtout the years.

 You paid a huge role in making this script what it is today and we could not do it without you 🙏